Chapter 22:

 "In my manga, you are a perfect secondary love interest for my MC."

-"Ehhhh but isn't the MC supposed to be Tani?
+"Ehhhh but isn't the MC supposed to be Akihiro?
 I'mma pass on that!"

-"I can see it unfolding now," Charl is starry eyed underneath his goggles and swings Mariko in a waltz underneath his arm.
+"I can see it unfolding now," Charl is starry eyed underneath his goggles and swings Mariko into a waltz underneath his arm.
 "The school's sports idol quits her club and join's my MC's club in the hopes of fulfilling a hidden love.
-Such a magnificent unrequited romance ensues between the idol and the unsuspecting bookworm, you'd be playing a perfect foil to the already established couple!"
+Such a magnificent unrequited romance ensues between the idol and the unsuspecting bookworm, you'd be playing a perfect foil to the already established couple!
+Perhaps I even go the harem route?
+So many love interests to choose from already!"

 "I do not consent to my likeness being used in this story!
-I only joined the Languages club cause the Principal told me Tani would let me breeze through after school club activities.
-I would hardly call permission to put in zero effort an unrequited love!"
+I only joined the Languages club cause Principal Togashi told me I could put in zero effort and still get credits.
+I would hardly call that unrequited love!"

 Tani's voice comes crashing into their ears like a bolt of lightning before abruptly trailing off into a static screech.
-They can't be sure, but perhaps a headset was just thrown against the wall in frustration?
+They can't be sure, but that last bit sounded an awful lot like the headset was thrown against the wall in frustration.

 "!?"